CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 for i, drop in ipairs(drops) do
     drop.y = drop.y - (drop.speed * dt)

-    if drop.y < 0 then -- Remove bullets when they pass off the screen table.remove(drops, i)
+    if drop.y < 0 then -- Remove drops when they pass off the screen table.remove(drops, i)
     end
 end